 Solo performing vocalist/musician, 1975; Pageant winner, "Miss Black Fantasia 1976;" vocalist, instrumentalist (sax, flute, percussion), arranger on Billy Scott's VICTORY IN THE SPIRIT gospel album, 1978; soprano vocalist in gospel trio SHEKINAH, 1981; Tri-County Theater, THEY'RE PLAYING OUR SONG, WORKING, 1984; Liturgical dance choreographer for JOYFUL PRAISERS, 1991-94, and HARMONIC ESSENCE, 1992-95.
 Touring Storyteller/Vocalist/Musician (1990 to present); Dance/Theater Instructor at Warren County School of the Arts (1995); workshop presenter (theater, dance, music), and adjudicator for NJ Teen Arts Festival throughout several counties (1990-2000); Co-Host/Producer of JUXTURES radio show on WDVR Public Radio (1994-97); Director, Choreographer, Producer, and Technical Advisor for I.E.M.
 (It Expresses Me) Black Theatre of Bethlehem, PA (1995); Founder/Director of Allentown, PA-based ZAWADI COLLECTIVE touring theater ensemble (1995 -2005); played “Charlayne” in A. Curtis Farrow’s East and West Coast tours of AIN’T MISBEHAVIN’ (1997-99); Lead African Dancer and Lead Drummer for Ghanaian entertainer Maxwell Kofi Donkor (1998); Board Member, Board President, Interim Executive Director of OPEN SPACE GALLERY of Allentown, PA (1998-2002); Arts Programming Director at the Easton, PA Boys & Girls Club (2001); Host/Producer of syndicated radio & TV show ASHE!
 (2003-10); Member of Philadelphia’s KEEPERS OF THE CULTURE Storytelling Guild (2003-05).

-Queen Mother Imakhu's proud family lineage includes her maternal ancestor, Billy Artis, who fought in the Nat Turner Uprising, her father, the late Tommie J. Lloyd, first African American American accepted into the New Jersey Tool & Die Association, former South Carolinian Congressman George Washington Murray, former enslaved African who was the only African American Congressman serving during the 53rd and 54th congresses, and her living relative, her cousin James Clyburn, current South Carolina Congressman.
+Queen Mother Imakhu's proud family lineage includes her maternal ancestor, Billy Artis, who fought in the Nat Turner Uprising, Her mother, the late Jean Lloyd-Mayfield, was first african America, Girl Scout leader in Kenilworth, NJ.
+Queen Mother's father, the late Tommie J. Lloyd, was the first African American American accepted into the New Jersey Tool & Die Association, former South Carolinian Congressman George Washington Murray, former enslaved African who was the only African American Congressman serving during the 53rd and 54th congresses, and her living relative, her cousin James Clyburn, current South Carolina Congressman.